YatFungLoo/ios-development/README.md

 ```

 > Different to class, actor does not support inheritances, and tho is a reference type does not refer to the same data like class does.

+### `@MainActor` annotation

+Because UI update has to be handled by the main thread, and asynchronous function might execute on a background thread, `@MainActor` annotation ensure a class that all property mutation on said class is handled on the main thread only.

 ### `isolated` and `nonisolated` function